At the request of Pennsylvania lawmakers, Air Force Secretary Michael Donley toured the 911th Airlift Wing in Moon Township Thursday.

 “It’s an encouraging sign that Secretary Donley is personally visiting the 911th as a follow-up to all the high-level meetings, discussions, and legislation we’ve worked on to save the base.
 We’re confident that what he’ll take away from this visit is what thousands of Western Pennsylvania military families already know: that the 911th Airlift Wing is one of the most strategically-unique and cost-effective bases in the country.”

-The U.S. House of Representatives in recent weeks passed a defense spending plan that would halt all pending Air Force aircraft transfers and keep the 911th open for at least another year.
+The U.S. House of Representatives in recent weeks passed a that would halt all pending Air Force aircraft transfers and keep the 911th open for at least another year.
 The legislation has moved to the Senate for consideration.

 No closure date has been announced for the base.